isomerpages/enterprisesg-switch/example-resource/blog/_posts/2023-05-05-post-Navigating towards a smart future: Providing data driven predictive analysis for Smart Manufacturing.md

 ![](/images/Article%20Images/Entrepass%20Articles/planet07%20bsi-imda%20open%20innovation%20challenge%20award%202022.jpg)
 <sup> Planet07 emerged as a finalist at the BSI-IMDA Open Innovation Challenge Award 2022 with their LexaTexer enterprise AI solution. </sup>

+**5. What are Planet07's business plans for LexaTexer moving forward?**
+We remain committed to our goal to serve manufacturing customers with a localised approach and are looking forward to grow further in the Southeast Asia region, through Singapore as a regional hub.

+**6. What are some upcoming trends in smart manufacturing?**